-- 20. Local authorities also remain concerned about what happens as the programme develops.
-As outlined at the last Board meeting there are concerns about: - 20.1 The resource implications for Fire and Rescue Authorities of having to inspect private high-rise residential buildings.
-The information councils have so far gathered suggests that there are considerably more private high-rise buildings with ACM than there are in the social housing sector.
+- 23. Local authorities also remain concerned about what happens as the programme develops.
+As outlined at the last Board meeting there are concerns about: - 23.1.
+The resource implications for Fire and Rescue Authorities of having to inspect private high-rise residential buildings.
+The information councils have so far gathered suggests that there are considerably more private high-rise buildings with ACM than there are in the social housing sector. - 23.2.
+Who will pay for any remedial work, who will carry it out if the building owner is unable to afford to do so, and what happens if the building owner decides to remove or reduce any interim fire safety measures they have been told by the fire and rescue service they need to have in place?
+We are aware of an instance in

-- 20.2 Who will pay for any remedial work, who will carry it out if the building owner is unable to afford to do so, and what happens if the building owner decides to remove or reduce any interim fire safety measures they have been told by the fire and rescue service they need to have in place?
-Councils and fire and rescue services may have to consider who takes responsibility for any remedial work, though they may not be able to afford to do the work even if they wished to do so, and may also have to consider what powers they have to enforce any interim fire safety measures. - 20.3 The impact on leaseholders.
-The Secretary of State for Communities and Local Government in response to questions in the House of Commons in December and his statement to the House following publication of the Building Regulations review interim report stated he did not want to see private landlords pass on the cost of remediation work to leaseholders.
-It is not clear however that every building owner will be able to afford the cost of replacing the ACM cladding or the interim fire safety measures they have to have in place until that work is completed.
-This may then mean that substantive costs are passed on to leaseholders, which may impact on the willingness of building owners to pay for interim fire safety measures. - 21.
+London where a private building owner is seeking to reduce the interim fire safety measures in place at their affected blocks due to the on-going cost of those measures, a move that London Fire Brigade has so far resisted.
+Where, as in Slough, a building owner cannot afford to carry out the remedial work councils and fire and rescue services may have to consider who takes responsibility for any remedial work, though they may not be able to afford to do the work even if they wished to do so, and may also have to consider what powers they have to enforce any interim fire safety measures

+- 23.3.
+The impact on leaseholders.
+The Secretary of State for Housing, Communities and Local Government in response to questions in the House of Commons in December and his statement to the House following publication of the Building Regulations review interim report stated he did not want to see private landlords pass on the cost of remediation work to leaseholders.
+As noted in the preceding paragraph it is not clear however that every building owner will be able to afford the cost of replacing the ACM cladding or the interim fire safety measures they have to have in place until that work is completed.
+As has been reported recently in respect of a private block in London, this may then mean that substantive costs are passed on to leaseholders, which may then impact on the willingness of building owners to pay for interim fire safety measures. - 24.
 The LGA continues to discuss these issues with MHCLG and London Councils, and ensure that the implications of the building safety programme are fully worked through so that councils and fire and rescue authorities are provided with the resources they need.